versionone/VersionOne.SDK.NET.APIClient/README.md

-# VersionOne SDK.NET APIClient #
+# VersionOne SDK.NET APIClient

 The APIClient provides access to the Core API without concern for the underlying RESTful API or the HTTP/XML plumbing.
 Through the APIClient, developers can query for simple or complex sets of information, update the information, and execute system-defined operations.
 The APIClient is best suited for course-grained and bulk access.

-## Table of Contents ##

-* auto-gen TOC:
-{:toc}

-Other resources:

-* [DEVELOPING.md](https://github.com/versionone/VersionOne.SDK.NET.APIClient/blob/master/DEVELOPING.md) - Documentation on developing with VersionOne SDK.NET APIClient
-* [LICENSE.md](https://github.com/versionone/VersionOne.SDK.NET.APIClient/blob/master/LICENSE.md) - Source code and user license
-* [ACKNOWLEDGEMENTS.md](https://github.com/versionone/VersionOne.SDK.NET.APIClient/blob/master/ACKNOWLEDGEMENTS.md) - Acknowledgments of included software and associated licenses

 ## System Requirements

-### VersionOne SDK.NET Libraries
-* .NET Framework 4.0
-These libraries have only been tested in a Windows environment.
+These libraries have only been tested in a Windows environment with .NET Framework 4.0.
 They have not been tested under Mono.

+## How to get the library as a precompiled package

+_Do this if you only want to use the functionality, but are not interested in compiling from source or in contributing code to the project._

+Use the NuGet package manager from Visual Studio or nuget.exe.
+Search for `VersionOne.SDK.NET.APIClient` to find the precompiled package.
+VersionOne tests packages distributed via NuGet against product releases as they become available.
+For details, see [the specific versions tested](https://github.com/versionone/VersionOne.SDK.NET.APIClient/wiki/Which-product-releases-has-the-APIClient-library-been-tested-against%3F).
+Learn more about NuGet from [the NuGet Overview](http://docs.nuget.org/docs/start-here/overview).

 ## Learn By Example: APIClient Setup